What is Climate Risk?

 Learning from the Annual Reports

-Emerging Risks, important parts from the 2021 Annual Report, Barclays Bank UK PLC
+Emerging Risks, from the Annual Report, Barclays Bank UK PLC

 Climate Risk